matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 ## Proposal

-This proposal defines the `m.setup.additional_device.v2` flow that is to be used once a secure channel has been established.
+This proposal defines the `m.setup.additional_device` flow that is to be used once a secure channel has been established.

 The following `intent` values are defined: